 Equality Statement and Policy Information

-At Sedbergh Primary School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents, and carers receiving services from our school, irrespective of race, gender, disability, faith or religion or socio-economic background.
-We aim to develop a culture of inclusion and diversity in which all those connected to our school feel proud of their identity and are able to participate fully in school life.
+At Sedbergh Primary School (hereinafter referred to as ‘the school’), we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from our school, irrespective of race, gender, disability, faith or religion or socio-economic background.
+We aim to develop a culture of inclusion and diversity in which all those connected to our school feel proud of their identity and can participate fully in school life.

-We have taken an organisational approach and have ensured that all equality strands are woven into the everyday working of our school, particularly in relation to formulating policy and practice around both the delivery of our service and employment but also in relation to other functions such as setting budgets, making public appointments and funding.
+We have taken an organisational approach and have ensured that all equality strands are part of the work of our school, particularly in relation to creating policy and practice around both delivery of our service and employment but also in relation to other functions such as setting budgets and making appointments.

-The Single Equality Scheme (SES) to which this Policy Statement relates also highlights how our school has worked with and listened to the staff, pupils, parents and carers to inform development of objectives and action plans and the need and commitment required to ensure the scheme is a success.
+The Single Equality Scheme (SES) to which this Statement relates also highlights how our school has worked with and listened to the staff, pupils, parents and carers to inform development of objectives and the need and commitment required to ensure the Scheme is a success.
 This is underpinned by a commitment to promoting positive relationships and understanding between all groups within our school community.

-The SES sets out how pupils with the following protected characteristics (previously known as equality strands) will be protected in our school from harassment and discrimination:
+The SES sets out how pupils with the following protected characteristics will be protected in our school from harassment and discrimination:-

 - Religion and belief